 The characters of Johnston’s music and art represent an elaborate personal mythology that he developed in his creative practice throughout his lifetime.
 He grew up in West Virginia as the youngest of five children in a Christian household.
 In his work he combined influences from his early education in the revelatory and apocalyptic images of the bible with his interests in superhero comics and popular culture, reflecting the clashes between good and evil often present in these sources.
 His distinctive iconography includes redemptive characters like Captain America, Casper the Friendly Ghost, and Jeremiah the Frog, the figure anchoring his landmark “Hi, How Are You?” mural.
 He also counterbalanced these heroes in his work with monstrous forces, including Lucifer, Satan, and “Vile Corrupt,” the artist’s evil, multi-eyeballed version of Jeremiah the Frog.
 As Johnston once said, “Vile Corrupt is what the innocent frog could become if he developed more eyes.
 I think it’s evil to see more sides of something at once.”1 Other central elements of his iconography included a roving eyeball, a lightbulb man, ducks, figures missing the tops of their heads, and female torsos.
 Alongside the figures of his drawings Johnston often included simple inscriptions about life, love, and his own states of mind, such as: “There’s Still Hope,” “I Only Wanted To Be Loved,” and “There Was Madness in Me at That Time,” unfettered statements that also speak to broadly-relatable human experiences.

 The critical reception of Johnston’s work has often been overshadowed by the mythology surrounding his biography, particularly as he wrestled throughout his life with sometimes-debilitating effects of his mental and physical illnesses.
 He received a dual-diagnosis of bipolar disorder and schizophrenia in the mid-1980s, and acute episodes occasionally occurred in the public eye.
 Together with the distinctive imaginative and confessional style of his work, as well as his experimental, do-it-yourself approach to recording, Johnston’s mental health has contributed to the popular image of him as a “pure and childlike artist” or “tortured genius.”2 This exhibition complicates this portrayal through an interdisciplinary presentation of his work that shows the cohesiveness of his vision as well as the lifetime of work he devoted to developing and presenting his art and music.
 Collaborative partnerships and programs will offer additional contexts and perspectives for understanding the artist’s creative practice.
-In tandem with The Contemporary’s exhibition, Bale Creek Allen Gallery will also present an independently organized exhibition of drawings that Johnston made in collaboration with his sister Marjory Johnston.

 The exhibition’s title, I Live My Broken Dreams, references the song that Johnston performed on MTV in 1985 as part of an episode recorded live in Austin.
 In addition to marking one of his breakout musical performances, the song also reflects on his artistic journey, referencing both the challenges of his life and the act of self-determination that brought him to Austin.